ManonSella/imc/README.md

 1. Open the index.html file in your web browser.
 2. Input your height in meters in the designated field.
 3. Input your weight in kilograms in the designated field.
-4. Press the "Calculate BMI" button to retrieve your BMI value.
+4. Press the "Get your BMI" button to retrieve your BMI value.
-5. The calculated BMI value will be displayed, along with a corresponding health status message.
+5. The calculated BMI value will be displayed.

 ## Technologies Used
 - HTML